graphql/graphql-spec/spec/Section 3 -- Type System.md

       characters {"__"} (two underscores).
    3. The input field must accept a type where {IsInputType(inputFieldType)}
       returns {true}.
+   4. If the input field has a default value, {defaultValue} must be compatible with {inputFieldType} as per the coercion rules for that type, and coercion of {defaultValue} must not cause an infinite loop.
 3. If an Input Object references itself either directly or through referenced Input Objects, at least one of the fields in the chain of references must be either a nullable or a List type.